armbian/documentation/docs/User-Guide_Getting-Started.md

 <!-- TODO: give the user a sensible default -->

-Start the install script and follow the lead:
+Start the install script, make your choice, and follow the instructions:

     armbian-install